skmin-lab/unixmd/docs/source/workflow.rst

 **Line 6-12** set a target system you are interested in.
 You need to prepare a string as an argument to specify initial geometry and velocities in extended XYZ format.
 NSTATES means the number of adiabatic states considered in the dynamics calculations.
-See the Molecule part of System & Bath in Section 5 for the list of parameters.
+See :ref:`PyUNIxMD Objects <Objects Molecule>` for the list of parameters.

 .. note:: The ``mol`` object must be created first because it will be used for making other objects.

 **Line 14** determines an electronic structure calculation program and its method to obtain QM information such as energies, forces, and nonadiabatic coupling vectors.
 QM_PROG is the directory name where the QM interface package is.
 QM_METHOD is the name of the Python class specifying one of QM methods provided with that interface package.
-See the QM_calculator part of Section 5 for the list.
+See :ref:`PyUNIxMD Objects <Objects QM_calculator>` for the list.

 **Line 16** determines a dynamics method you want to use.
 MDTYPE is the name of Python class specifying MQC methods.
-See the MQC part of Section 5 for the list.
+See :ref:`PyUNIxMD Objects <Objects MQC>` for the list.

 **Line 18** sets a thermostat.
 THERMOSTAT is one of the options.
-See the Thermostat part in Section 5 for the list.
+See :ref:`PyUNIxMD Objects <Objects Thermostat>` for the list.

 **Line 20** runs the dynamics calculation.